dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

     advantage to determine market behavior.
-    - also, with much lower savings rates, it becomes harder to find buyers for large assets. again, fewer merchants on the market means market favors the government every time, or any group exchanging with significant investment in those assets
+    - also, with much lower savings rates, it becomes harder to find buyers for large assets. again, fewer merchants on the market means a market favors the government every time, or any group exchanging with significant investment in those assets
   - regardless of whether you have true property rights and the ability to sell in a disadvantageous market,